DioxusLabs/dioxus/docs/guide/src/getting_started/web.md

 trunk serve
 ```

+## Publishing with Github Pages
 To build our app and publish it to Github:

-- Make sure Github Pages is set up for your repo
+- Make sure GitHub Pages is set up for your repo
 - Build your app with `trunk build --release` (include `--public-url <repo-name>` to update asset prefixes if using a project site)
 - Move your generated HTML/CSS/JS/Wasm from `dist` into the folder configured for Github Pages
 - Add and commit with git
-- Push to Github
+- Push to GitHub

-That's it!

-## Future Build Tool

-We are currently working on our own build tool called [Dioxus Studio](http://github.com/dioxusLabs/studio) which will support:
-- an interactive TUI
-- on-the-fly reconfiguration
-- hot CSS reloading
-- two-way data binding between browser and source code
-- an interpreter for `rsx!`
-- ability to publish to github/netlify/vercel
-- bundling for iOS/Desktop/etc

-## Features

-Currently, the web supports:

-- Pre-rendering/Hydration

-## Events

-The regular events in the `html` crate work just fine in the web.

-## Future Steps

-Make sure to read the [Dioxus Guide](https://dioxuslabs.com/guide) if you already haven't!